-Meanwhile over at Coombe Abbey Park, The Alfresco Film Company treated audiences to Mamma Mia!, Pretty Woman and Disney’s animated classic The Jungle Book.
+Meanwhile over at Coombe Abbey Park, audiences were treated to Mamma Mia!, Pretty Woman and Disney’s animated classic The Jungle Book.

 Rounding off the open air screenings was an enchanting evening organised by Canley Residents Association, who screened A Bug’s Life to 300 residents under the night sky.
 Hearing the opening notes of Randy Newman’s gorgeous rousing score sweeping across the park made for some unforgettably beautiful memories...

 At the start of August, CineCov teamed up with The Tin Music and Arts and Warwick University’s Department of Film and Television Studies and Centre for Television Histories to explore the special relationship between fans and the music that they love.
 Each event was preceded by a programme of music-inspired shorts and a live acoustic performance, and the programme included Our Hobby is Depeche Mode aka The Posters Came from the Walls, Sound it Out which included a Q&A with with director Jeanie Finlay, The Goodiepal Equation and Chavela.